Start Your Program

 - Plan out your program.
 Take the time to mark your calendar with some important dates.
 Remember that voting begins April 1, and closes April 30.
 See below for a suggested timeline and visit the Important Dates webpage.

 - Want Forest of Reading merchandise?
-Visit The Library Marketplace today to buy your bookmarks and certificates!
+Visit The Library Marketplace today to buy your swag, bookmarks and certificates!

 - Connect with us on Facebook and Twitter.
 We share updates in the Forest and Festival, so it’s a great way to see what’s happening in the Forest.